 The bank usually sends the loan in instalments directly to the University.
 We will inform you if we do not receive the initial instalment within eight weeks of registration.
 If this happens, please contact the bank to ask them why the loan payment has been delayed; tell us straight away if there are any problems.

 If we do not receive your loan payment, we will follow university policy and transfer the tuition fees to your account.
 Once you are notified of this, you will be responsible for paying the outstanding balance.
-Ways to pay can be found on our when and how to pay page.
+Ways to pay can be found on our how to pay page

 If you have any queries about the PCDL and your University account, email the Fees team by contacting email@example.com